 - the applicant can show financial hardship by producing evidence that they hold a concession card, are a full time student or are from a not for profit organisation - the information applied for is of special benefit to the public.

-The total processing fee will be advised after the request has been determined and must be paid before the information will be released to the applicant.
+The total processing costs will be confirmed after the request has been determined and must be paid by before the information will be released to the applicant.

 Processing times for requests